The following is a guest post by Jacqueline Bennet of Yellow Dog Blog.

 Thinking of adding a new furry family member to your pack?
 Or maybe you’re a first-time adopter thinking it would be nice to take home two dogs at once so they can keep each other company.

-Adopting an animal is a big decision, and when there are multiple dogs involved, it’s important to have your bases covered.
+With multiple dog families, adopting an additional animal is a bigger decision than you may realize.
 From keeping peace in the pack to preventing illnesses from spreading, we’ve got the expert tips to keep your pet siblings healthy and happy.

 Dogs don’t just shake paws and accept a new roommate.
 When dogs are just getting to know each other, they will establish a hierarchy and that can get physical.
-The first and most important step to preventing this type of fight is to make sure you introduce the dogs properly—outside while they are being walked.
+The first and most important step to preventing this type of fight is to make sure you introduce the dogs properly—outside, in neutral territory, while they are being walked.

-“I would recommend a friend walking your existing pet while you walk the new member of the family,” San Francisco based dog trainer Dan Perata says.
+“I would recommend a friend walks your existing dog while you walk the new potential family member” San Francisco based dog trainer Dan Perata says.
 “While walking, let both take turns sniffing each other.
 If possible, do this while walking or moving.
 Then, walking side-by-side, do not allow the two dogs to interact.
 This teaches both dogs the handler is making the decisions.”

 Even if your dogs are introduced correctly, there is still a chance they will fight.